 The west side of Coppell was zoned light industrial/commercial use for a reason - DFW Airport flight paths fly directly over this portion of Coppell.
 Some neighborhoods close to this side of town might also be impacted by aircraft noise.
 Visit the DFW Airport noise overlay map to examine how aircraft operations might affect your home or business.
 Click the 'Additional Noise Info' tab.

-The DFW Airport is preparing for the complete rehabilitation of Runway 18R-36L scheduled to begin in August 2020 with completion expected in May 2021.
-Built in 1984, this north-south runway is on the west side of the airfield and is in need of significant repairs.
-This will be the second project of its kind at the airport in the past two years and will be similar to the
+DFW Airport is planning the closure of Runway 18R/36L (shown in orange on the map) for rehabilitation from June 1, 2020 through early March 2021.
+Built in 1984, this north-south runway is the main arrival runway on the west side of the airfield handling 40% of daily arrivals and is in need of significant repairs.
+This project is part of DFW Airport’s 10-year Infrastructure Rehabilitation program to address runways and taxiways that will need significant rehabilitation work.
+It is second project of its kind at the airport in the past two years and will be similar to the

 rehabilitation of Runway 17C/35C, which took place from May 2018 – March 2019.

 With operations at historic lows due to the COVID-19 pandemic, DFW Airport decided to accelerate this project to take advantage of the current situation and lessen the impact on surrounding communities.